hugopl/hugopl.github.io/_posts/2014-04-23-Its-benchmark-time.markdown

 ## Metodology

 The metodology is very similar to the one used by the tup benchmak, just the code generator differ, so there's a dummy C project with 4 shared libraries, and a main.c that uses them all, the number of files per shared libraries increase in each round, first 10 then 100, 1000 and 10000. i.e. 41, 401, 4001 and a 40001 files project.
-On each round the following operations are made:
+On each round the following operations are done:

 * Clean build.
-* Touch a header.
+* Touch a header, then trigger a build.
-* Touch a .c file.
+* Touch a .c file, then trigger a build.
-* Do nothing.
+* Do nothing, then trigger a build.

 Except for clean build, all other operations are repeated 3 times and the mean is used as result, there are also some other details that you can check in the [run-test.sh](https://github.com/Meique/Meique/tree/master/benchmark) script.